miskopo/Logik/README.md

 # Logik :octocat:
 [![Build Status](https://travis-ci.org/miskopo/Logik.svg?branch=master)](https://travis-ci.org/miskopo/Logik)

-Logik game implementation with various solving startegies.
+Logik game implementation with various solving strategies.
-This implementation servers primarly as school project.
+This implementation servers primarily as school project.

 Logik is a game known to world as **Mastermind**, however in former Czechoslovakia it was known as Logik: